roboticsmick/Calibration_DepthAI_V3/README.md

     }
     ```

-7. Run the calibration script to calibrate the stereo and RGB cameras.
+5. Run the calibration script to calibrate the stereo and RGB cameras.

     ```bash
     python3 calibrate_depthai_v3.py -s 2.44 -brd OAK-FFC-3P-HQ113.json -nx 12 -ny 9 --ssh-preview --debug-vis
     ```

-8. Alternatively you can run the script of a previously captured dataset.
+6. You can run the script of a saved image captured dataset.

    This expects a folder structure like: